harikrishnan-annappilly/user-app/README.md

         { "users": ["user1", "user2", ...] }
         ```

+## Frontend Endpoints

+The app also provides a simple web interface using Bootstrap-based templates:

+-   `/` — Home page
+-   `/register` — Register a new user
+-   `/login` — Login as a user
+-   `/users` — Show all users

 ## Notes

--   All endpoints accept and return JSON.
+-   All API endpoints accept and return JSON.
--   Passwords are stored in plain text (for demo purposes only).
--   The database file is `users.db` in the project directory.
+-   User data is not persistent and will be lost when the server restarts.
+-   For persistent storage, use a database-backed version.

 ---

-For frontend usage and more features, see the main application code.
+For more details, see the main application code and the `templates` folder.